percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 then the joining node will consider *only* ``node1`` and ``node2``.

-.. note:: By default, the joiner node does not wait for more than 100 seconds to receive the first packet from donor.
+.. note:: By default, the joiner node does not wait for more than 100 seconds to receive the first packet from a donor.
    This is implemented via the :option:`sst-initial-timeout` option.
    If you set the list of preferred donors without a terminating comma or believe that all nodes in the cluster can often be unavailable for SST